aakif100/fierce-console-UI-UX/README.md

 - Red color-themed design with options for blue, green, and yellow variants.
 - Intuitive user interface for seamless navigation.
 - Slogan: "You are fierced" embodies the spirit of gaming.

+## Acknowledgments
+-Created using Figma.
+-Inspired by the passion for gaming and user-centric design.